FAQs

 What can I do with the bulbs after the flowers have wilted?

-Where can I buy prepared bulbs?
+Where can I buy prepared bulbs? and Can I prepare my own bulbs?

 Every garden centre sells prepared bulbs towards the end of the summer.
 Mail order companies sell prepared bulbs.
 After one year not buying my bulbs early enough and finding my local garden centre sold out I like to use a reputable mail order company so I know I can get what I want.

 You can prepare your own bulbs by putting them in the fridge for 6 weeks before starting them.
 They will flower later than the commercial ones as those have had an earlier heat treatment as well to simulate summer which they spent having their cold treatment.
+(I'm really not sure that preparation is necessary.)

 Where can I buy hyacinth vases?